bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.3.3

+Forgot to remove one of the UTF-8 encoding lines in the Geocoder function.

 ### Version 1.3.2

 Only a few special characters were working with the previous fix.
 Removed special encoding and all seem to be working now.